BU-Spark/ml-549-course/class_acts/fall23/containerization/steps.md

-# ML-549 Course Docker Setup
+# Creating Reproducible Container Images

 Follow these steps to containerize a repository to create a reproducible environment using Docker.
 In this example we will use the ML-549 course repository as an example